rdcox/Fullstack-Open-2020/Chapter1/ch1.md

         document.getElementById('root')
     )
     ```
+- Calling the state modifying function will prompt React to re-render the component, meaning that the function body of the component gets re-executed

 ### Event handling
 - We mentioned __event handlers__ in part 0 - these are functions that are registered to be called when specific events occur